kubernetes/kops/docs/cli/kops_rolling-update_cluster.md

 ### Synopsis

-This command updates a kubernetes cluster to match the cloud, and kops specifications.
+This command updates a Kubernetes cluster to match the cloud, and kops specifications.

-To perform rolling update, you need to update the cloud resources first with "kops update cluster"

-Note: terraform users will need run the following commands all from the same directory "kops update cluster --target=terraform" then "terraform plan" then "terraform apply" prior to running "kops rolling-update cluster"
+The Examples below include a series of command for Terraform users.
+The workflow includes using Terraform.

 Use export KOPS FEATURE FLAGS="+DrainAndValidateRollingUpdate" to use beta code that drains the nodes and validates the cluster.
 New flags for Drain and Validation operations will be shown when the environment variable is set.

+Node Replacement Algorithm Alpa Feature

+We are now including three new algorithms that influence node replacement.
+All masters and bastions are rolled sequentially before the nodes, and this flag does not influence their replacement.
+These algorithms utilize the feature flag mentioned above.

+  1. "asg" - A node is drained then deleted.
+The cloud then replaces the node automatically. (default)
+  2. "pre-create" - All node instance groups are duplicated first; then all old nodes are cordoned.
+  3. "create" - As each node instance group rolls, the instance group is duplicated, then all old nodes are cordoned.

+The second and third options create new instance groups; next, the old nodes are cardoned.
+The old nodes are drained, and then the instance group(s) is deleted.

 ```
 kops rolling-update cluster